Thermal Integration Guide

 Without a HEATSINK-BASE, thermal performance decreases by an estimated 4°C

-Sensor Max Operating Temperature - OS2 Rev D/05/06 with Modular Cap
+Max Oper.
+Temp. - Gen2 OS2 Rev D/05/06 with Modular Cap & Locking Bayonet Connector

 Sensor Part Number